Posted on Sunday, 1st September 2019 by

 Share

 I often receive questions from retirees desiring to return to work and from agency HR departments interested in hiring former federal employees.
-Agency recruiters are trying whatever they can to fill critical positions.
-With an unemployment rate of 3.7% the country is at full employment.
-One of the ways to fill critical positions is to hire those who voluntarily stopped working, including retirees.
+Agency recruiters are trying everything they can to fill critical positions.
+With an unemployment rate of 4.3%, the country is close to full employment.
+Even with today’s downsizing initiatives, critical positions must be filled, and the most qualified are often those who have voluntarily stopped working, including retirees.

 Agencies can also hire retired federal workers under Personal Service Contracts that will not impact your annuity.
 These contracts are designed for completing specific tasks for a predetermined compensation rate within a set time limit.